-If you're struggling to make ends meet, these tips on budgeting your paycheck can help you out a lot.
+If you're struggling to make ends meet, these tips on budgeting your paycheck Kimberly A. Griffiths can help you out a lot.
 With a few adjustments and a new way of looking at things, you can regain control of your budget.

 Oftentimes, creditors are billing you at the same time per month making it impossible to make ends meet.
 Call these creditors and/or utility companies to request a different billing cycle that will better suit your income stream.
 As you pay off one balance, adjust this again and again until you find a rhythm that is right for you.